 - Cayenne pepper (add this to each individual bowl as you like)

 - Fill a pot about one-third of the way with filtered water and toss in some sea salt, ground black pepper, and a pinch of cayenne pepper.
-Bring water to a simmer.
+Bring water to a boil.

 - Add the split breast (after pulling off the fat and skin--a little left is fine).

 - Let this cook for about 30 minutes to an hour.
-When it's almost finished cooking, add the kale leaves.
+When it's almost finished cooking, add the kale leaves and use a fork to shred the chicken.

 - Put the chopped parsley and cilantro in the bottom of your serving bowl and ladle the soup over it.